ErtanErol/ertanerol.github.io/README.md

 # ertanerol.github.io

-I will take care of the site soon! ;)
+I will take care of this web-site soon! ;)